-- the management report; - the other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+- the management board report; and - other information as required by Part 9 of Book 2 of the Dutch Civil Code.

 Based on the following procedures performed, we conclude that the other information:

 - is consistent with the financial statements and does not contain material misstatements; - contains the information as required by Part 9 of Book 2 of the Dutch Civil Code.